-Mitigation Status Extent Duration Magnitude Probability Without mitigation Regional Short term Low Highly probable 3 2 4 4 Result: (-36) N ledium negative Mitigation measures • iers.
-This rt carriers that standards the construction phase of the project The Project Contractor will regularly inspect the access roads conditions and whenever necessary, promptly repair damages related to construction traffic Abnormal loads will be timed to avoid times of the year when traffic volumes are likely to be higher e.g. start and end of school holidays, long weekends, etc. Dust suppression measures must be implemented for vehicles such as wetting of murram roads on a regular prevent negative impacts to communities facilitate traffic components of warnings.
-Deta on each sectio Prepare detailed plan for signage along the Construction Areas to facilitate traffic movement, provide directions to various components of the Works, and provide safety advice and warnings.
-Details regarding maximum permissible vehicular speed on each section of road.
+Mitigation Status Extent Duration Magnitude Probability Without mitigation Regional Short term Low Highly probable 3 2 4 4 Result: (-36) M ledium negative • Mitigation measures TANESCO and its Project Contractors will undertake a risk management appraisal of their road transport carriers.
+This appraisal will be used to select those road transport carriers that can demonstrate compliance with set road safety standards ontractor will devel on phase of the pr gement plan for The Project Contractor will regularly inspect the access roads conditions and whenever necessary, promptly repair damages related to construction traffic Abnormal loads will be timed to avoid times of the year when traffic volumes are likely to be higher e.g. start and end of school holidays, long weekends, etc. Dust suppression measures must be implemented for heavy vehicles such as wetting of murram roads on a regular basis to prevent negative impacts to communities Prepare detailed plan for signage along the Construction Areas to facilitate traffic movement, provide directions to various components of the Works, and provide safety advice and warnings.
+Details regarding maximum permissible vehicular specion each section of road.
 All signs will be in both English and Swahili language TANESCO and its Project Contractor will advance public awareness programs to identify areas of particular risk and approaches to reduce risk.
 This is expected to include awareness programs along roads leading to the ROW site to frequent users on traffic dangers.